Prototype1309/REGEX-TUTORIAL/README.md

 - `u` (Unicode) Makes the expression assume individual characters as code points, not code units, and thus match 32-bit characters as well.

 ### Character Escapes

+As previously mentioned, we use the `\` backslash to "escape" the following character.

+- For characters that are usually treated literally, the `\` indicates that the next character is special and NOT to be interpreted literally.
+- For characters that are usually treated specially, the `\` indicates that the next character is not special and SHOULD be interpreted literally.
+As in `(https?:\/\/)`

 ## Author